SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The research data in this thesis is drawn from four main sources: ...
 The study was conducted in the form of a survey, with data being gathered via ...

-## Writing Introductions
+## Indicating significance

-> Indicating significance
+↑ Introduction

 This project provided an important opportunity to advance the understanding of ....
 This study provides an exciting opportunity to advance our knowledge of ...